CPP-Net: Context-aware Polygon Proposal Network for Nucleus Segmentation: conclusion

 \section{conclusion}

-In this paper, we improve the performance of StarDist from two aspects.
+In this paper, we improve the performance of StarDist from three aspects.
 First, we propose a Context Enhancement Module that enables us to explore more contextual information and accordingly predict the centroid-to-boundary distances more robustly, especially for large-sized nuclei.
 We further propose a Confidence-based Weighting Module that adaptively fuses the predictions of the sampled points in the CEM module.
 Second, we propose a Shape-Aware Perceptual loss, which constrains the high-level shape information contained in the centroid probability and pixel-to-boundary distance maps.
+Third, we introduce Fine-grained Post-Processing method to refine the boundaries of nucleus instances.
 We conduct extensive ablation studies to justify the effectiveness of each proposed component.
-Finally, our proposed CPP-Net model is found to significantly outperform the StarDist model and achieve state-of-the-art performance on three popular datasets for nucleus segmentation.
+Finally, our proposed CPP-Net model outperforms the StarDist model and achieves state-of-the-art performance on the popular datasets for nucleus segmentation.